Open-Wine-Components/umu-database/README.md

 https://umu.openwinecomponents.org/umu_api.php?title=SOME-GAME-TITLE

-## Rules for adding umu id entries:
+## Rules for adding umu ID entries:

 1\.
 Determine the TITLE of the game.

 What is the game title?

--   Game titles must be correctly capitalized as they may be used in protonfixes to display text output. all other entries should be lower case.
-Database search queries should be cast to lower case and/or searched case insensitive.
+-   Game titles must be correctly capitalized as they may be used in protonfixes to display text output.
+All other entries should be lowercase.
+Database search queries should be lowercased and/or searched case-insensitive.

 2\.
 Determine the STORE for the game.

 What store does the game come from?
 GOG?
 Epic (egs)?
 Battlenet?
 Amazon?

--   Available store fronts that UMU can parse are:
+-   Available storefronts that umu can parse are:

 *   amazon
 *   battlenet